Loose leaves, 1st run Tuesday 30 March 1999 in The Morning News of Northwest Arkansas

 Having thought about them for ages I set seven original maxims to paper long ago, which I haven’t referred to since.
 I just found that leaf in a notebook.
 It’s dated June 6, 1991.
 Later that day, I met the woman I would marry.

-- A man or woman who could be considered a slut in one scope of activity often is a slut in other areas.
+- A man or woman who could be considered a scoundrel [having fluid morals] in one scope of activity often is a scoundrel [having fluid morals] in other areas.

 - People who strongly believe in fate are not controlled by the heavens but by other people.
 Manipulators can smell them out like dogs sense fear in a pedestrian.